timamero/calisthenics-workout-tracker/README.md

 In backend app root folder, create .venv directory Then update poetry config to create the environment in the project folder: `poetry config virtualenvs.in-project true` Run `poetry install --no-root` to create new environment and install packages

+Installation notes:
+After creating .venv and changing poetry config, you don't need to run `poetry install --no-root` because when you run `pnpm install` from root, it will also run install in the backend
+Also note that you don't have to run `pnpm build:packages` because of the postinstall script in the mobile package that runs all the builds